-No building envelope shall be located within one hundred feet (100') of an area identified to have unstable soils that cannot be stabilized through engineering as disclosed within a geotechnical report, unless greater distances are required as established by a professional geologist or geotechnical engineer registered in the state of Utah.
+No building envelope shall be located within one hundred feet (100') of an area identified to have unstable soils that cannot be stabilized through engineering as disclosed within a geotechnical report, unless greater distances are required as established by the city engineer and the engineer of record.
 (Ord.
 08-4, 2-26-2008)

-10-9B-9-7: SLOPES TWENTY PERCENT OR GREATER:
+10-9B-9-7: SLOPES TWENTY PERCENT TO TWENTY NINE PERCENT:

-- A. All land having a slope of twenty percent to twenty nine percent (20% 29%) or greater that is not a part of an approved limit of disturbance shall remain in its natural state and shall not be graded, fenced, or otherwise disturbed. - B. The planting of additional vegetation and/or the addition of sprinkler irrigation systems is allowed. - C. Roads, trails, firebreaks, utilities, retention walls, and driveways can traverse these areas if it is demonstrated that they adhere to cuts and fills requirements in section 10-9A-17-4 10-9B-13-5 of this article and other requirements in this code or that by their construction other adverse conditions are mitigated.
+- A. All land having a slope of twenty percent to twenty nine percent (20% 29%) or greater that is not a part of an approved limit of disturbance shall remain in its natural state and shall not be graded, or otherwise disturbed. - B. The planting of additional vegetation and/or the addition of sprinkler irrigation systems is allowed. - C. Roads, trails, firebreaks, utilities, retention walls, and driveways can traverse these areas if it is demonstrated that they adhere to cuts and fills requirements in section 10-9B-13-5 of this article and other requirements in this code or that by their construction other adverse conditions are mitigated.